AppleGamer22/applegamer22.github.io/content/posts/configurations/congo.md

 * Recent posts from the blog are shown in the homepage
 * The homepage is rendered as profile configuration
 * A [custom](#menu-header) menu header layout is used
+* A theme switcher is shown in footer
 * A table of contents is shown for every [list page](https://gohugo.io/templates/lists/)

 ```yaml